kittykatattack/learningPixi/README.md

 But what about the `hitTestRectangle` function?
 What does it do, and how does it work?
 The details of how collision detection algorithms like this work is a little bit outside the scope of this tutorial.
-(If you really want to know, your can find out how it works in [this book](https://www.apress.com/us/book/9781430258001).)
+(If you really want to know, you can find out how [this book](https://www.apress.com/us/book/9781430258001).)
 The most important thing is that you know how to use it.
 But, just for your reference, and in case you're curious, here's the complete `hitTestRectangle` function definition.
 Can you figure out from the